alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         _error = error;
     }

+    // The "Unit" operation (lifts a value into the Monad).
-    public static Result<TSuccess, TError> Ok(TSuccess value) => new(value);
+    // We name it 'Ok' to follow standard C# conventions (similar to 'Some' in Part 1). public static Result<TSuccess, TError> Ok(TSuccess value) => new(value);
     public static Result<TSuccess, TError> Fail(TError error) => new(error);